ohayonbar/deep-learning-exercises/deep-learning-exercises/lenet5-fashionmnist/README.md

 ## Testing with Saved Weights

-The code automatically saves model weights after training.
+The code saves model weights after training.
 To test using saved weights:

 ```python
 # For plain LeNet5